ashmchiu/cs184-final-proj-writeup/index.md

 #### OpenVDB
+When attempting to generate meshes for surface reconstruction from particles in OpenVDB, we struggled a great deal with installation problems as all four had hours of compilation errors and package issues in installation.
+Beyond this, there was limited documentation, etc. etc. TODO: FINSIH
-[TALK ABOUT INSTALLATION PROBLEMS, LIMITED DOCUMENTATION, CONVERTING FROM POINTS TO VOLUME TO MESH]
+[TODO: TALK ABOUT INSTALLATION PROBLEMS, LIMITED DOCUMENTATION, CONVERTING FROM POINTS TO VOLUME TO MESH]

 #### Metaballs

-In our existing simulation, we wrote a script to record particle positions every 16-32 timesteps, and then used the Blender Python API to write another script to parse the particles and render them one by one individually.
-We found that the most amount of particles we could render was around 3k, hence we were not able to render the SPH simulation.
+Our last attempt at "surface reconstruction" was to script the particle positions at each 16-32 timesteps to each represent a Metaball, using the `bpy` Blender Python package.
+The most we could render was approximately 3k particles, hence why we were unable to render our SPH simulation using Metaballs.

-We had to tune the size of the metaballs, as well as make sure we have at least 1k particles, or else we ended up with boba like honey that had individual orbs.
-If there were 2k or 3k particles, metaball sizes of 0.04 to 0.07 were enough, while with only 1k particles, we had to use 0.08 to 0.1.
+Tuning the size of Metaballs so it didn't look like individual orbs of honey (or honey boba), we set the Metaball size to 0.04 to 0.07 for simulations with 2,000-3,000 particles, and to 0.08 to 0.1 for simulations with 1,000 particles.

-[INSERT BOBA VIDEO]
+[TODO: INSERT BOBA VIDEO]
-[INSERT OFF CENTER SPHERE VIDEO]
+[TODO: INSERT OFF CENTER SPHERE VIDEO]

-Overall, we learned the importance of exploring and adopting various meshing/rendering techniques, as well as the importance of using suitable and well documented methods.
-We also got a taste of just how tedious rendering can be - both Ashley and Dana had to run Blender/render all the frames over the course of 2 full days to get only a 2-3 second video!
+Overall, we learned the importance of exploring and adopting various meshing techniques, and the importance of using suitable and well-documented methods.

 ### Blender-ing Rendering
-[TALK ABOUT BLENDER SHADING, CAUSTICS, BREAD, etc..]

-### Speed Ups
+Finally, after porting over the Metaballs into Blender, we used the Cycles Engine (for physically-based path tracing) and read through a multitude of documentation to set up the final rendering scenes, including defining nodes for honey shading, environment shadows and reflections, caustics, and using  [Procedural Bisucit Material (Blender Tutorial)](https://www.youtube.com/watch?v=52dC0yBS35I) as a guide to modeling a slice of bread.

 ### Problems Encountered
 Early on, we struggled with density preservation as honey dripped and hit a plane.
 Honey needed to stay viscous and remain stuck to the sphere while it dripped off at the bottom, which was a difficult task.
 We implemented two separate viscosity models in order to attempt to fix this from our milestone, using [Modeling and Rendering Viscous Liquids](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=bdbe45284686a54f3284fdf98759f099e3a95e84) and [SPH Fluids in Computer Graphics](https://cg.informatik.uni-freiburg.de/publications/2014_EG_SPH_STAR.pdf).
 Ultimately, the tuning of [Modeling and Rendering Viscous Liquids](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=bdbe45284686a54f3284fdf98759f099e3a95e84) produced better results, and as such, most of our polished renders occurred under this physics engine.
-We learned to divide and conquer work here so pairings would work on separate physics engines to improve them.

 Originally, we considered doing surface reconstruction via Marching Cubes and OpenVDB, however, after gaining little progress (sparse or inverted meshes), we salvaged via Metaballs in Blender.
+This took up a lot of our time as well, as we had to make multiple pivots in our implementation.

+As a whole, tuning parameters was fairly difficult, from viscosity parameters and the Lennard-Jones potential to Metaball sizes and color realism of honey.
+This required a lot of trial and error on our end to determine what looked the most "realistic", which was difficult to standardize.

+Through these two problems, we learned to divide and conquer work here so pairings would work on separate physics engines or surface reconstruction methods to gain an understanding of viability.

 ## Results
+TODO

 ## References
-We built our particle simulation model off `ClothSim`.
-For particle simulation, we referenced:
 - [Modeling and Rendering Viscous Liquids](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=bdbe45284686a54f3284fdf98759f099e3a95e84)
 - [An Implicit Viscosity Formulation for SPH Fluids](https://cg.informatik.uni-freiburg.de/publications/2015_SIGGRAPH_viscousSPH.pdf)
 - [Coding Adventures: Simulating Fluids](https://www.youtube.com/watch?v=rSKMYc1CQHE)

-To port our particle simulation to Blender and simulate realism, we utilized these resources:
 - [Poligonising a scalar field](https://paulbourke.net/geometry/polygonise/)
 - [Marching Cubes](https://github.com/nihaljn/marching-cubes)
 - [Procedural Bisucit Material (Blender Tutorial)](https://www.youtube.com/watch?v=52dC0yBS35I)

 ## Contributions

+TODO

+Ashley Chiu

+Emmanuel Duarte

+Dana Feng

+Raymond Tan

-Navigate to previous checkpoints in our journey to render honey -> [milestone](/milestone.md) \| [proposal](/proposal.md)
+<i>navigate to checkpoints in our journey to render honey:</i> [final report](/index.md) -> [milestone](/milestone.md) -> [proposal](/proposal.md)